3rekse/omarillo/README.md

 * click on **Extensions** under the gearwheel menu
 * search for **https://github.com/mr-coxall/turtle-logo** and import

+This repository can be added as an **extension** in MakeCode.

+## Extension Overview

+This MakeCode Arcade Extension adds "Turtle Logo" programming language to make code.
+This code uses a previous version ([https://github.com/microsoft/pxt-screen-turtle] (https://github.com/microsoft/pxt-screen-turtle) ) but I needed some specific changes as requested by the elementray teacher I was working with:
+- needed to minimize the number of blocks
+- needed to have multiple "turtles" on the screen at same time
+- needed to use cartesian coordinates, this (0,0) being in the center of the screen

 ## Edit this project ![Build status badge](https://github.com/mr-coxall/turtle-logo/workflows/MakeCode/badge.svg)

 To edit this repository in MakeCode.